How to Build Custom Firmware

 Follow the steps outlined, to set up your local environment, install dependencies, and clone the OnionIoT/openwrt-imagebuilder-wrapper repo.

-Onion recommends using Ubuntu 22.04 Linux in a Docker container.
+The method recommended by Onion is to use Linux in a Docker container.
 Using Docker provides isolation, which helps prevent dependency conflicts with existing software on the host system and ensures a clean, reproducible development environment.

 For those new to Docker, see Docker's installation guide and the manual on running a Docker container.